IDme/ID.me-WebVerify-SDK-Android/README.md

 ## Execution
-Both the OAuth flow and verification occur through a device browser that initialized from within the SDK.
+Both the OAuth flow and verification occur through a device browser that initialized from within the SDK following the modern OAuth [best practices for native apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-03).
 The SDK provides a bunch of functions that will use a callback parameter to send back the result of them.

 ### Login